 Cons

-- Slower site speed
+- Performed poorly on site speed tests

 WordPress

-WordPress is a powerful website-building tool – over 455 million websites have been created using the platform.
-WordPress is a highly customizable builder but a lot of this customization comes from plug-ins that you’ll have to find elsewhere, rather than built-in features.
+WordPress is a powerful website-building tool — over 455 million websites have been created using the platform.

 Pros